lukepereira/notebooks/documents/2020-data-structures-and-algorithms/main.md

     window, continuing until the global smallest valid window is found.

 A possible variation is to use two sliding windows.
-This may be necessary when a question asks to find the number of valid sub-sequence of *exactly* $K$ elements.[^2] Then we want to find
+This may be necessary when a problem needs to find the number of valid sub-sequence of *exactly* $K$ elements.[^2] Then we want to find
 $exactly(K) = atMost(K) - atMost(K-1)$ and may define two sliding
 windows, one which counts subsequences with length $\leq k$ and another with length $\leq k-1$.

-Another variation involves finding the maximum value in windows of size K for each starting index of a given array.
+Another variation involves finding the maximum value in windows of size
+$K$ for each starting index of a given array.
 This can be done in
-$\mathcal{O}(Nk)$ time using the standard sliding window technique, however, we can reduce this to $\mathcal{O}(N)$ by using a double-ended queue (deque) that is kept monotonically decreasing.
+$\mathcal{O}(NK)$ time using the standard sliding window technique, however, we can reduce this to $\mathcal{O}(N)$ by using a double-ended queue (deque) that is kept monotonically decreasing.
 After popping all smaller elements from the back of the queue, we append the next smallest